carbonblack/cb-yara-connector/README.md

 # Dev install #

+Use git to retrieve the project, create a new virtual environment using python3.6+ and use pip to install the requirements:

 `git clone https://github.com/carbonblack/cb-yara-connector`
-create a virtual environment with python3.6+ and install the requirements from the requirements.txt file `pip3 install -r requirements.txt`
+`pip3 install -r requirements.txt`

-There is a docker file provided that setups a basic dev/build envirionment for the connector.

 ## Create Yara Agent Config

+The connector is configured by a .ini formatted configuration file at `/etc/cb/integrations/cb-yara-connector/yaraconnector.conf`.

-The installation process will create a sample configuration file `/etc/cb/integrations/cb-yara-connector/yaraconnector.sample.conf` use this and create the real configuration file:
+The installation process will create a sample configuration file:
+`/etc/cb/integrations/cb-yara-connector/yaraconnector.sample.conf`

+Copy the sample configuration file, to edit to produce a working configuration for the connector:

 `cp /etc/cb/integrations/cb-yara-connector/yaraconnector.sample.conf /etc/cb/integrations/cb-yara-connector/yaraconnector.conf`

 You must configure the postgres connection information for your CBR server , and the rest API location and credentails as well.